poult-lab/daily-word/english_words_ learning.md

 12.disturb [dɪˈstɜːrb]

-[verb] I'm sorry to disturb you, but can I talk to you for a moment? "to interrupt sb when they are trying to work, sleep, etc."
+[noun] I'm sorry to disturb you, but can I talk to you for a moment? "to interrupt sb when they are trying to work, sleep, etc."

-[verb] Don't disturb the papers on my desk. "to move sth or change its position"
+[noun] Don't disturb the papers on my desk. "to move sth or change its position"

-[verb]  The letter shocked and disturbed me. "to make sb worry"
+[noun]  The letter shocked and disturbed me. "to make sb worry"

 D[noun]disturbance [dɪˈstɜːrbəns]

-[verb] "actions that make you stop what you are doing, or that upset the normal state that sth is in; the act of disturbing sb/sth or the fact of being disturbed"
+[noun] "actions that make you stop what you are doing, or that upset the normal state that sth is in; the act of disturbing sb/sth or the fact of being disturbed"